rubyforgood/rubybythebay.org/attend.md

 ---
 ### Attending Ruby by the Bay

 Ruby by the Bay is an annual event based out of the SF bay area where Ruby programmers from all over the globe get together for a long weekend to build projects that help our communities.
-In 2020 the event will take place in {{site.data.constants.site_venue}}, California.
+In 2020 the event will take place at {{site.data.constants.venue_name}} in {{site.data.constants.venue_location}}, California.
 Participants will stay in on-site housing with coding and socializing taking place in communal areas.
 Join us {{ site.data.constants.dates.start}} - {{ site.data.constants.dates.end}} for the fun of giving back!

 ###### How Does Ruby by the Bay Work?